AxaFrance/oidc-client/MIGRATION_GUIDE_V3_TO_V5.md

-﻿# Migrate from v3 to v5
+﻿# Migrating from v3 to v5

-V4 is a complete rewrite.
+V4 was a complete rewrite.
 It uses the libraries ["App-AuthJS"](https://github.com/openid/AppAuth-JS) instead of oidc-client.
 In the v4 we have chosen to remove a lot the surface API in order to simplify usage and enforce security.

+V5 is a smaller refactor on v4, with some breaking changes in the names of props.

 - Packages
   - [`@axa-fr/react-oidc-context`](./packages/context#readme.md) [![npm version](https://badge.fury.io/js/%40axa-fr%2Freact-oidc-context.svg)](https://badge.fury.io/js/%40axa-fr%2Freact-oidc-context)